xpack/web-jekyll/pages/install.md

 platform and install it as usual.
 For GNU/Linux and macOS, the recommended procedure is to **use a version manager** (see below).
-The result is a binary program named `node` (that can be used to execute JavaScript code from the terminal), and a link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).
+The result is a binary program named `node` (that can be used to execute JavaScript code from the terminal), and a symbolic link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows, where symbolic links are problematic, `.cmd` stubs are used).

 {% include tip.html content="Due to a misconception, some